kpn/py-pkgsettings/README.md

 print(settings.debug) # This will print: False
 ```

-Additionally you can also use this as a decorator:
+Additionally, you can also use this as a decorator:

 ``` python
 @settings(debug=True)